 The Mary S. Roberts Pet Adoption Center (MSRPAC) is a non-profit 501(c)(3) public benefit charitable organization committed to giving homeless cats and dogs another chance for a healthy and happy life by finding them good, loving homes.
 MSRPAC is supported solely by private donations and fundraising projects.

 As a limited-entry companion adoption center, the Pet Adoption Center takes in healthy, adoptable cats and dogs from owners who can no longer care for them.
 As space allows, we also select healthy, adoptable cats and dogs from other local animal welfare agencies.
-Pets that are accepted into our center must pass health and behavior evaluations.
+Pets that are accepted into our center must pass health and behavior evaluations, be current on vaccinations and be spayed/neutered.
 All animals stay in our care until a good, loving home is found.
 No healthy, adoptable animal is ever destroyed.
 If space is not available to admit a pet, or if the pet cannot be accepted due to any other reason, owners are referred to other facilities and organizations.

 All pets while in our care receive food, a comfortable environment, medical attention and loving socialization from both staff and volunteers.
 Our staff and volunteers monitor the physical, emotional and mental health of the animals daily.
 A progressive “stress reduction” program helps keep our residents healthy, happy and adoptable.
 All animals are vaccinated, micro-chipped and spayed or neutered.
 For animals that are too young to be adopted, volunteers offer temporary homes through our pet foster care program.
 More on volunteering »